micag2025/Supply_Chain_project/README.md

 | **No analytics dashboard** | Users cannot analyze operational metrics or supply chain performance. | Add reporting and analytics capabilities. |

 These enhancements would evolve the project from a proof-of-concept decentralized application into a production-grade blockchain supply chain management platform.

+These limitations reflect the educational and proof-of-concept nature of the project and provide a clear roadmap for future enhancements.

 Feel free to suggest features by opening an issue or starting a discussion!
 For bug reports or feature requests, [open an issue](https://github.com/micag2025/Supply_Chain_project/issues).